doorstop-dev/doorstop/docs/reference/item.md

 # Extended Attributes

-In addition to the standard attributes, Doorstop will allow any number of custom attributes (key-value pairs) in the YAML file.
+In addition to the standard attributes, Doorstop will allow any number of custom extended attributes (key-value pairs) in the YAML file.
 The extended attributes will not be part of a published document, but they can be queried by a 3rd party application through the REST interface or the Python API.